Hoxa Tapestry Gallery

 St. Margaret's Hope

 Original artwork, hand-crafted rugs, cards and photographic prints of artwork are available to purchase at the gallery.
-Unfortunately due to the uncertainty over the season Jo didn't order in any wool to dye so there is no hand-dyed yarn for sale this year.

 The gallery is located 3 miles from the village of St Margarets Hope, 5 minutes drive from the Pentland Ferries terminal and is well signposted.
-Follow the “craft trail” signs out to Hoxa Head, past the Sands of Wright beach.
+Follow the “creative trail” signs out to Hoxa Head, past the Sands of Wright beach.